PostHog/posthog.com/contents/blog/yc-2-years-on.md

 ## ... and how to spend it (hiring)

-[Work at a Startup](https://www.workatastartup.com/) is provided to YC companies for during and after the batch.
+[Work at a Startup](https://www.workatastartup.com/) is provided to YC companies during and after the batch.

 This has given us a bunch of interviews with candidates.